jim-schwoebel/allie/training/readme.md

 ## Things to finish (before production build)
 Other things.

+* If clean == True, then clean each folder.
+This will remove any duplicate files.
 * If augment == True, can augment (audio, text, image, and video data)
 * Ludwig (features) - need to be able to featurize according to image - path to image and text types - transcripts
 * [recursive feature elimination]() - can help select appropriate features / show feature importances (sc_ script) - use Yellowbrick for this.